-Rules can be applied to both web and app journeys unless the rule has a URL or status code condition defined.
-Therefore, when applying rules to journeys, only rules without URL or status code conditions will show in the list.
+Rules can be applied to Journeys unless the rule has a URL or status code condition defined.
+Therefore, when applying rules to Journeys, only rules without URL or status code conditions will show in the list.

 This will give you a pop-up where you can determine the rule name and select variables you want to validate.
 (Note: If you checkmark the variables and click "Add Rules" the rule will test for that exact variable value.
 So if the value is something that changes frequently you'll want to go in to customize the rule.)

 Later if you have a rule that fails because it didn't have the expected value and you want to update that rule to actual value you can also do that from the Journey report.
 In the case below if set as expected, my rule would now check to see that on this step event6 fires not event7.

 See Journey Rules Reporting for information on reading and interpreting rules in Journeys.